fquinterov/fquinterov/README.md

 - 🔭 I’m currently working on in my Master thesis about Fringe Pattern Profilometry (FPP) for 3D reconstructions aided by Deep Learning.
 I am also working on a machine vision and DL system to analyze microscopy images of the corneal endothelium.
 [Here is the project link](https://github.com/fquinterov/dfp-blender)

-- 🌱 I’m currently learning **learning Deep Learning applied to Computer Vision and medical image processing**
+- 🌱 I’m currently **learning Deep Learning applied to Computer Vision and medical image processing**

 - 🤝 I'am working and collaborating on [OPI-Lab](https://twitter.com/opilab_utb) (Optics and image processing laboratory)